Lufthansa Flight 181: Aftermath

-Retirement and display
+Fate of the Landshut

-Originally built in January 1970, the Landshut is a Boeing 737-230C with two Pratt & Whitney JT8D-9A engines, named after the city of Landshut in Bavaria.
+Originally built in January 1970, with years, the Landshut is a Boeing 737-230C with two Pratt & Whitney JT8D-9A engines, named after the city of Landshut in Bavaria.
 While under the control of the hijackers, the plane had traveled 10000 km.
 The damaged aircraft was ferried back to Germany, repaired, and returned to service in late November 1977.
 It continued to fly for Lufthansa until September 1985 and was sold three months later, subsequently changing hands several times, finally with TAF Linhas Aéreas.

-Purchase

 The plane continued flying until January 2008, when it was placed into storage at Fortaleza Airport owing to severe damage that made it unairworthy.

+Preservation and proposed exhibition

 On 14 August 2017, an ex-pilot group suggested bringing the plane back to Germany.
 David Dornier, former director of the Dornier Museum, along with the German Foreign Ministry, subsequently agreed to the project.
 The 737 was acquired for R$75,936 (€20,519) in an agreement with the Fortaleza Airport administration for payment of taxes.
 On 15 August 2017, an Lufthansa MD-11F was sent to the airport with 8.5 tonnes of equipment and 15 Lufthansa Technik mechanics to dismantle the 737.
 On 21 and 22 September 2017, an An-124 and Il-76, both from Volga-Dnepr Airlines, arrived at Fortaleza.
 The An-124 carried the wings and fuselage back to Europe, while the Il-76 carried the engines and seats.
 After a refuelling stop in Cape Verde, both arrived in Friedrichshafen on 23 September 2017, for a total cost of €10 million paid by the Foreign Ministry.
 Smaller parts and equipment were sent to Germany in two cargo ship containers.
 Upon arrival, the parts were presented to approximately 4,000 people during a special event.
 The recovered Landshut aircraft was scheduled to be restored and exhibited by October 2019.

-Storage

 The disassembled plane had since been stored in a hangar at Airplus Maintenance GmbH in Friedrichshafen.
 The plan to restore and display it in its original 1977 Lufthansa livery was never carried out.
 Funding issues and questions over competing responsibilities between ministries delayed the project, as did uncertainty over €300,000 in yearly costs.
 In February 2020, a proposal to transfer the plane parts to Berlin Tempelhof was rejected by the Ministry.
 After three years in a hangar and with the 737's fate unresolved, David Dornier stepped down in September 2020 as museum director and was replaced by attorney Hans-Peter Rien.
 He and Culture Minister Monika Grütters (CDU) never agreed on further financing, and the project was placed on hold.
 By 2023, another hangar was rented, and an opening for an exhibition was planned for 2026.